abiolatom/QuizApp/README.md

 # However

-The project remains undone, there are some modiufications to me made at a later time.
+The project remains undone, there are some modifications to me made at a later time.